zalmoxisus/redux-devtools-extension/docs/API/Arguments.md

       ```
   - **deserializeAction(action): transformedAction** (*function*) - optional transformation of actions deserialized from debug session (useful if actions are not plain object.
 Example: immutable-js action payload)
     - action, transformedAction - Redux action objects
   - **serializeState** (*boolean or function or object*) - specify how and what should be handled during serialization (useful if state is not plain object).
+It will affect the extension's performance significantly!
   Could be:
+    - `undefined` - use regular `JSON.stringify` to send data - the fast mode.
     - `false` - handle only circular references.
-    - `true` - handle also dates, regexes, undefined, error objects, and functions.
+    - `true` - handle also dates, regexes, undefined, error objects, symbols, and functions.
     - `function(key, value)` - JSON replacer.
 Example of usage with mori data structures:

       ```js